• Skip to primary navigation

 • Step 3: Freeze the peaches

-How to Peel Peaches for Freezing
+How to peel peaches for freezing

 When freezing peaches, you'll need to decide if you want to peel off the skin or not.
 The skin peels off easily once frozen and thawed, but some prefer to peel prior to freezing.
+If you decide to peel the peaches before freezing, here are the simple steps to follow:

 • Bring a medium-sized pot of water to a boil.